ClarityX Research Institute

 Portfolio Construction as a System

 Many portfolios fail not because individual allocations are incorrect, but because interactions between components are poorly understood.
-Correlations shift, diversification breaks down, and liquidity assumptions prove fragile under stress.
+The problem is not the inputs — it is the architecture.

 This research theme examines portfolio construction as an integrated discipline rather than a sequence of independent decisions.
 It emphasizes structural resilience, second-order effects, and the alignment of portfolio design with long-term objectives and fiduciary constraints.